 - Xtra: This is DIRECTV's most popular package, with 220+ channels.
 It includes everything that Choice (even the HD service) has plus more.
 You'll get FXX, Nat Geo Wild, Oxygen, and the NHL Network among others.

 - Ultimate: At this level, you'll get additional niche channels like Starz Encore, Chiller, and Esquire.
 Ultimate is also the lowest tier at which you get a 4K channel.
 Ultimate comes with 240+ channels.

 - Premier: The top tier gives you all of the channels you get in the lower tiers, plus premium programming like HBO, Cinemax, and Showtime.
 DIRECTV Premier includes 315+ channels in all.

-Your big question, no doubt, is how the pricing of Dish and DIRECTV measures up.
-Both satellite TV providers require a two-year contract.
-As far as Dish Network pricing, their rates are fairly comparable.
+Your big question, no doubt, is how the pricing of DIRECTV and Dish measures up.
+Both satellite television providers require a two-year contract.
+As far as Dish TV pricing goes, their rates are fairly comparable.
 In both cases, you may pay extra fees like the Regional Sports Fee.

 As with most pay television providers, Dish offers promotional pricing for new customers.
 You also get a two-year price guarantee on all of Dish Network's packages.
 Current rates are as follows:

 - Flex Pack: $39.99 per month for two years, plus $10 for each additional themed channel pack

 - America's Top 120+: $54.99 per month for two years